Batman: Assault on Arkham: Plot

 The Riddler uses an electroshock machine to fry the squad's bombs as Waller calls for an update.
 Realizing their treachery, she detonates the bombs, but only succeeds in killing Shark, whose thick skin made him immune to the electricity, and Spider.
 Batman reveals himself and confronts the squad, but they are attacked by the Joker, who intends to kill Deadshot for having sex with Harley, though she convinces the former to forgive her.
 While Batman deduces from Deadshot the Joker hid his bomb in Harley's mallet, the Joker frees the inmates to cover his escape.
-Frost is killed and Boomerang is left behind in the ensuing breakout while Deadshot escapes in a helicopter, only to learn the Joker and Harley stowed away while Batman gives chase.
-Deadshot and the Joker fight, which makes the helicopter crash into a building.
+Deadshot escapes in a helicopter, leaving Boomerang behind, while Frost steals a police car in an attempt to escape during the ensuing rampage between the GCPD and Arkham's inmates.
+However, Bane throws the car, leaving Frost's fate ambiguous.
+Deadshot soon learns that the Joker and Harley have stowed away in the helicopter while Batman gives chase.
+Deadshot and the Joker fight, causing the helicopter to crash into a building.
 Deadshot pins the Joker to the helicopter before pushing it off onto the streets below, while Batman knocks out Harley and disarms the bomb.

 In the aftermath, Batman confronts Waller for allowing the Riddler to escape and warns her to discontinue the Task Force X program.
 She dismisses him, taunting him about how the Joker's body was not found in the helicopter wreckage.
 Once Batman leaves, Waller notices Deadshot, reunited with his daughter, is targeting her with a scoped rifle from afar.